 6. Flower Garden With Stone and Mulch

 It’s clear as day that the mulch makes this garden look beautiful.

 But – mulch adds more than just good looks!

 The right mulch adds nutrients to your soil – and also helps to maintain moisture.

 Perfect for your flower garden or baby trees!

-However, it also showcases an elegant (and worthy) example of how stone and mulch landscaping go hand in hand.
+The design is straightforward and showcases an elegant (and worthy) example of how stone and mulch landscaping can also get integrated into a hilly backyard.

 8. Garden Pathways